Eight Reasons You Should Retire in California

 Los Angeles, San Diego and San Francisco are well known for their diversity and energy — but California’s smaller cities are easier to navigate and less expensive.
 Housing costs are lower in San Joaquin Valley’s Stockton, Bakersfield, Fresno and adjacent Clovis.

-Plus, less gridlock in moderately sized, metropolitan areas means that in minutes, instead of hours, one can be at the beach, lost in the woods or mountain climbing.
+Plus, less gridlock in moderately sized, metropolitan areas means that in minutes, instead of hours, you can be at the beach, lost in the woods or even mountain climbing.
 Fresno is a prime example, conveniently located at the crossroads of three national parks: Yosemite, Sequoia and Kings Canyon.

-Of the Bay Area’s nine counties, the California Association of Realtors says Solano is the least expensive.
-The most affordable housing markets are in Far North counties like Lassen, Siskiyou, Tehama and Plumas, and inland (the Central Valley), according to CAR.
-Median prices of homes are lower than last year, but limited inventory means the market is both cooling and competitive.
+Of the Bay Area’s nine counties, the California Housing Affordability Tracker says housing costs in the coastal areas are significantly higher than other areas.
+According to Redfin, Porterville is the least expensive town in California, with a medium house price of $355,000.
+The most affordable housing markets are in Far North counties like Lassen, Siskiyou, Tehama and Plumas, and inland (the Central Valley).

 2. Theaters and music festivals

-Newly retired East Coasters need not go into withdrawal so far away from the Great White Way, because many Broadway shows are presented on regional stages such as Berkeley Repertory Theater, La Jolla Playhouse, San Diego’s Old Globe, LA’s Geffen Playhouse, Center Theatre Group and Deaf West Theatre, South Coast Repertory in Costa Mesa and Ojai Playwrights Conference.
-The Pasadena Playhouse received the 2023 Regional Theatre Tony Award.
+Newly retired East Coasters need not go into withdrawal so far away from the Great White Way, because many Broadway shows are presented on regional stages such as Berkeley Repertory Theater, La Jolla Playhouse, San Diego’s Old Globe, Center Theatre Group and Deaf West Theatre, South Coast Repertory in Costa Mesa and Ojai Playwrights Conference.

 Young and old rave about high-profile performers at Coachella, one of California’s most celebrated music festivals.
 Annual, outdoor events include Napa’s BottleRock, Reggae on the River (every August near Garberville), San Francisco’s free Stern Grove Festival (held in a eucalyptus-wooded amphitheater and in its 86th year), Newport Beach and Monterey jazz festivals, and Splash House in Palm Springs.